The Health Benefits of Helping Others

 At Ochsner, our donors are a critical part of our ability to pursue research, education and innovations in patient care and treatment.
 Ochsner donors have been responsible for improvements to critical care, increased participation in clinical trials and advancements in patient care.

 No matter what your circumstances allow, there is a way for you to give back to a cause that’s important to you.
-In doing so, you will almost certainly accomplish more than just helping your fellow citizens and may even become healthier as a result!
+In doing so, not only will you impact lives in our community, but you may even become healthier as a result!

 Our generous donors and volunteers change and save lives every day.
 Learn how you can help support our mission.